 Some of my published works include:

-Reed, C. and Burrows, J. (in press) Coordination in Music and Economics: Free Improvisation as a Path Dependent Process.
-Oxford Handbook of Improvisation.
-George Lewis editor.
+Reed, C. and Burrows, J. (2017) Coordination in Music and Economics: Free Improvisation as a Path Dependent Process.
+Oxford Handbook of Critical Studies in Improvisation.
+George Lewis and Ben Piekut editors.
 Oxford University Press.

 Burrows, J. (2011) Developing Community-based Music Initiatives.
 College Music Symposium.
 Vol. 49.

 Burrows, J. (2008) Grow Yer’ Own: Innovative Approaches to Elementary School Band Repertoire.
 The BC Music Educator.
 Vol. 51, No. 1.